Zinc oxide: Piezoelectricity

 The piezoelectricity in textile fibers coated in ZnO have been shown capable of fabricating "self-powered nanosystems" with everyday mechanical stress from wind or body movements.

-In 2008 the Center for Nanostructure Characterization at the Georgia Institute of Technology reported producing an electricity generating device (called flexible charge pump generator) delivering alternating current by stretching and releasing zinc oxide nanowires.
-This mini-generator creates an oscillating voltage up to 45 millivolts, converting close to seven percent of the applied mechanical energy into electricity.
-Researchers used wires with lengths of 0.2–0.3 mm and diameters of three to five micrometers, but the device could be scaled down to smaller size.

-In form of a thin film ZnO has been demonstrated in miniaturised high frequency thin film resonators, sensors and filters.

-Li-ion battery and supercapacitors
+Photocatalysis

+ZnO, both in macro- and nano- scales, could in principle be used as an electrode in photocatalysis, mainly as an anode in green chemistry applications.
+As a photocatalyst, ZnO reacts when exposed to UV radiation and is used in photodegradation reactions to remove organic pollutants from the environment.
+It is also used to replace catalysts used in photochemical reactions that would ordinarily require costly or inconvenient reaction conditions with low yields.

+Other

+The pointed tips of ZnO nanorods could be used as field emitters.

 ZnO is a promising anode material for lithium-ion battery because it is cheap, biocompatible, and environmentally friendly.
 ZnO has a higher theoretical capacity (978 mAh g−1) than many other transition metal oxides such as CoO (715 mAh g−1), NiO (718 mAh g−1) and CuO (674 mAh g−1).
 ZnO is also used as an electrode in supercapacitors.

 Safety

-As a food additive, zinc oxide is on the U.S. FDA's list of generally recognized as safe, or GRAS, substances.
+As a food additive, zinc oxide is on the U.S. Food and Drug Administration's list of generally recognized as safe substances.

-Zinc oxide itself is non-toxic; it is hazardous, however, to inhale zinc oxide fumes, such as generated when zinc or zinc alloys are melted and oxidized at high temperature.
+Zinc oxide itself is non-toxic; it is hazardous, however, to inhale high concentrations of zinc oxide fumes, such as those generated when zinc or zinc alloys are melted and oxidized at high temperature.
 This problem occurs while melting alloys containing brass because the melting point of brass is close to the boiling point of zinc.
-Exposure to zinc oxide in the air, which also occurs while welding galvanized (zinc plated) steel, can result in a malady called metal fume fever.
-For this reason, typically galvanized steel is not welded, or the zinc is removed first.
+Inhalation of zinc oxide, which may occur when welding galvanized (zinc-plated) steel, can result in a malady called metal fume fever.

-In sunscreen, formulations that combined zinc oxide with other petrochemical UV absorbers, it was found that zinc oxide caused the photodegradation of small-molecule petrochemical UV absorbers, which exhibited toxicity in embryonic zebrafish assays.
+In sunscreen formulations that combined zinc oxide with small-molecule UV absorbers, UV light caused photodegradation of the small-molecule absorbers and toxicity in embryonic zebrafish assays.